 Chapter 1: Getting started with research

 Certain formats tend to be used for specific purposes.
 Because of this, many instructors will tell you exactly what types and formats to use (or avoid) for research assignments.
 Alternatively, they may tell you to use only peer-reviewed sources without specifying a format.
-It is important to look at your assignment requirements and select resources that meet those requirements.
-Here are some examples of resource formats you will encounter during your research.
+Review your assignment requirements and select sources that meet those requirements.
+Here are some examples of formats you may encounter during your research.

 Books tend to be much longer and, because of this, they can go into greater depth than articles.
 Books are great sources for providing a “big picture” perspective of a topic with background information and rich detail.